TodePond/TodePondDotCom/wikiblogardenite/how/change/happens/readme.md

 ## The summary

-I almost completely agree with Jonas-Merlin, but there are two things I strongly disagree issue with.
+I almost completely agree with Jonas-Merlin, but there are two things I strongly disagree with.
 Let's go through it all either way.

 <br>